Generic Registered Nursing (RN) – Associate in Science (AS) Degree

-III.
+II.
 Apply to the Generic RN Program

 Complete an online application to the Generic RN program.

-IV.
+III.
 Achieve Competitive Score on the Test of Essential Academic Skills (TEAS)

 You may schedule the TEAS exam through the Testing and Assessment Center, or submit scores from a TEAS exam you took within the past five years.
 Scores from TEAS exams taken at other colleges are also accepted.